Kometa-Team/Kometa/docs/defaults/show/decade.md

 ??? abstract "Variable Lists (click to expand)"

-    * **File-Specific Template Variables** are variables available specifically for this PMM Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults file.

-    * **Shared Template Variables** are additional variables shared across the PMM Defaults.
+    * **Shared Template Variables** are additional variables shared across the Kometa Defaults.

     * **Shared Separator Variables** are additional variables available since this Default contains a [Separator](../separators.md).